romainv42/coursera-cybersec-project/README.md

 - **RSA_PASS**: contains a passphrase to cipher the RSA private key before storing it on the storage.
 Cipher used is AES-256-GCM.
 You can generate it by using the same command as previous.

+Due to ephemeral storage of Heroku, RSA Keys are passed as environment variable.
+If these variables is missing, the server tries to load `secrets/rsa-public.pem` and `secrets/rsa-private.pem` files.

 - **POSTGRES_USER**: DB User
 - **POSTGRES_PASSWORD**: Its password